biyectivo/SpriteScribe/README.md

 DISCLAIMER: This is more of an experiment than a library.
 It is experimental, incomplete, non-optimized and just plain dumb.
 Also it will probably not be updated.
 Use only for fun :D

-SpriteScribe is a tiny set of functions to render a sprite with colored, rotated and scaled ASCII characters from your font of choice.
+**SpriteScribe** is a tiny set of functions to render a sprite with colored, rotated and scaled ASCII characters from your font of choice.

-## How to install
+## Requirements & How to install

-Include both scripts in your project.
+This script should work with most modern versions of Gamemaker LTS or above.

+You should download and import the YYMPS (or manually import both scripts) into your project.
+You can use the Releases tab for this as well.

 ## How to use